Nausea and vomiting are not diseases. They are symptoms of another condition.

 Fear or other strong emotions

 Motion sickness, such as being seasick or carsick

 Some possibly serious conditions that cause nausea and/or vomiting include:

 Meningitis or encephalitis

 Vomiting -- especially if it comes with diarrhea -- can cause dangerous dehydration.
 This is more likely to happen to children.
-When caring for a sick child, be alert to symptoms that mean the child needs water: dry lips and mouth, sunken eyes, rapid pulse, rapid breathing, and, in babies, a sunken look to the soft spot on the top of the head.
+When caring for a sick child, be alert to symptoms that mean the child needs water: dry lips and mouth, sunken eyes, rapid pulse, rapid breathing, and, in babies, a sunken look to the soft spot on the top of the head an no wet diapers.

 Sometimes the cause of nausea and vomiting is psychological.
 This doesn't mean the symptoms aren't real.
 A qualified clinical psychologist or psychiatrist can help.
 People who often make themselves vomit may have an eating disorder.
 This can be a life-threatening condition.
 If you eat a lot and then make yourself vomit, you need professional help.